 His first season was a satisfactory one from the beginning, as Birkirkara made a re-shuffle in the squad and gave more chance to their youngsters.
 'The Stripes' ended in the 3rd place in the Premier League but they achieved the unexpected, when they clinched their fourth FA Trophy after a 4-2 win over champions Valletta and then beat Hamrun in the final.

 If the first season was a positive one, the 2008-2009 season was completely the opposite.
 Although 'The Stripes' opened the season by winning the Euro Challenge Cup, they were beaten in the Super Cup final by Valletta and in the Premier League Birkirkara collected the least points in the previous 8 season.
 In the FA Trophy Birkirkara were eliminated in the Semi Finals with a 2-0 score by Valletta

-After the Malta Football Association contacted the Birkirkara Head Coach Mr. Buttigieg to lead the Maltese National Team, he stepped down from his position as Birkirkara Coach and the Birkirkara FC Committee were left with a gap to fill.
+After the Malta Football Association contacted the Birkirkara Head Coach Mr. Buttigieg to lead the Maltese National Team, he stepped down from his position as Birkirkara Coach and the Birkirkara FC Committee were right with a gap to fill.

 The newly formed Birkirkara FC Committee began the search for a suitable, experienced coach to take the Birkirkara squad under his wing.
 After considering several options, the choice fell onto the former Valletta Head Coach Mr. Paul Zammit, assisted by Mr. Branko Nisevic who agreed terms with our club for two years.

 In his first year, In the 2009-2010 season, Mr. Zammit did the unexpected and went above all the expectations when with a team formed of several promising youngsters, 'The Stripes' managed to win their third Premier League title.